 - Working with cranes and ladders

 - Bidding, accounting, and estimation

 If you also work with electrical signs you may obtain the C-45 License.

-As a result, a prime contractor ensures that the siding subcontractor's duties are executed adhering to safety code or to the specific requests of a client.
+As a result, a prime contractor ensures that the siding subcontractor's duties are executed adhering to safety codes or to the specific requests of a client.

 The Contractors State License Board (CSLB) is the governing body for all contractors in the state of California.
 Their sole responsibility is to protect the consumer public.

 They ensure that anyone charging over $500 for construction services is qualified and registered with the state.